communitiesuk/delta-auth-service/auth-service/README.md

 --data-urlencode 'password=<password>'
 ```

+The `Origin` header checks that Swagger will work.

 #### Exchanging an API token

-Once obtained, the API token can be exchanged for a SAML token:
+Once obtained, the API token can be exchanged for a SAML token.
+This request is normally performed by the delta API gateway (`/api/gateway` in Delta repo), not by the local authority or swagger.

 ```sh
 curl --request POST 'localhost:8088/internal/delta-api/validate' \